ModeShape/quickstart/modeshape-federation/README.md

 Start a JBoss Wildfly instance with the provided configuration file (see above)
 ---------------------------------------------------------------------------

-1. Copy the `standalone-modeshape-federation.xml` file from the root of the quickstart into the `JBOSS_HOME/standalone/configuration` folder
+1. Copy the `standalone` folder from the root of the quickstart into the `JBOSS_HOME`folder
 2. Open a command line and navigate to the root of the JBoss server directory.
 3. Start the `master` server: